 The laser treatment gives very accurate results.
 However, in some cases where the patients’ eyes heal too well, some refractive errors may remain.
 Those residual errors that are significant may be corrected with an enhancement surgery, provided it is safe to do so.

-At Atlas Eye, should the surgeon and you agree that there are enough benefits for an enhancement procedure within 24 months of the first laser treatment, an all-inclusive enhancement surgery will be performed at no additional cost to the patient.
+At Atlas Eye, should the surgeon and you agree that there are enough benefits for an enhancement procedure within 2 years from the date of first surgery, an all-inclusive enhancement surgery can be performed.

 Can I wear cosmetic contact lens after surgery?

 It’s a common misconception that contact lenses cannot be worn after refractive surgery.
 You can actually have them on after the surgery, but hold back for at least a month to prevent infection while the eye is healing.
-Moreover, if you have dry eye after surgery, having contact lens on tend to make it worse.
+Moreover, if you have dry eye after surgery, having a contact lens on tend to worsen the dryness.

 When can I put on makeup after surgery?